numpy/numpy/doc/source/dev/development_workflow.rst

    # Run hooks with the stage marked as "manual".
 These are hooks where we
    # expect lots of failures from before formatters were available
+   # see .pre-commit-config.yaml for more possible manual hook names
    pre-commit run --hook-stage manual [hook-name]

+   # If you have a branch that you may soon want to merge to main and want to
+   # ensure that all changes on your branch are linted and formatted, run the
+   # following:
+   pre-commit run --from-ref $(git merge-base --fork-point main) --to-ref HEAD

 More information is available `on the pre-commit website <pre_commit>`_.
-Do not commit the changes of ``pre-comit run --all-files`` as that will likely generate a diff much larger than your change.
+Do not commit the changes of ``pre-comit run --all-files`` as that will likely generate a diff much larger than your code.

 ..
 Section links (not displayed)
 .. _black: https://black.readthedocs.io/en/stable/